learn-co-students/oo-basics-v-000/README.md

      # ./spec/01_book_spec.rb:19:in `block (3 levels) in <top (required)>'
 ```

-### Setters and Getters Usually (well, sometimes, mostly, kinda) Come in Pairs
+### Setters and Getters Usually Come in Pairs

 Now it looks like we're missing an `author` method.
 Just like with `title`, if we want
 to access a property of our book, we need a getter for that property.
 For this reason,
 getters and setters tend to come in pairs.
-This is definitely not a hard and fast rule,
+This is not a hard and fast rule,
 but for our purposes now, it's a general rule of thumb we can live by.

 Let's go ahead and add the "getter" for `author` to our book: